albert-ntiri/guess_that_number/README.md

 # Guess That Number

 ## Overview
 Guess That Number is a game I built in Python.
-The original version uses the Tkinter library, while the updated version uses Kivy.
 The object of the game is to guess a number between a specific range in as few tries as possible, using the hints given.
 It has 3 levels of difficulty and an ability to set a custom range if the user chooses.
 It also provides feedback and recommendations based on the user's performance.

 <p align='center'>
   <img src='version_2/images/demo.gif' alt='demo' width='600'/>